 Receiving a ton of likes and comments from posting great brand content you worked hard on is a satisfying reward.
 But what do you do when your brand ambassador Instagram posts don’t get many likes?
 Some influencers will simply delete those posts after some time has passed.
 The hope is that the brand isn’t paying attention any longer and no one will notice the missing post.
 It may have the added benefit of creating the perception that your posts generally do better than other brand ambassador Instagram content.
 While it seems like a good idea, it may actually reduce the number of opportunities you have to work with brands.

-3. Faking likes, comments, and shares with pods
+3. Faking likes, comments, and shares

 4. Not showing up to brand ambassador Instagram calls and meetings on time (or at all)